- As of August 21, 2021, both applicants must be 18yrs. or older.

 A marriage may not take place in New York State between an ancestor and descendant, siblings (full or half blood), an uncle / aunt and a nephew / niece, regardless of whether or not these persons are legitimate or illegitimate offspring.

 Documentation regarding previous marriages must be furnished when applying for a marriage license.
 Providing a certified copy of the Decree of Divorce, or a Certificate of Dissolution of Marriage or certified Death Certificate is required.

-The surname of the other spouse
+- the surname of the other spouse; or

-Any former surname of either spouse
+- any former surname of either spouse; or